Learning Vertex Representations for Bipartite Networks: Experiments

 We compare BiNE with three types of baselines: \begin{enumerate}[leftmargin=*] \item \textbf{Network Embedding Methods}.
 We chose four representative of state-of-the-art network embedding methods as our baselines, including homogeneous and heterogeneous network embedding methods.
 For each method, we use the released implementations for our experiments. \begin{itemize}[leftmargin=*] \item DeepWalk~\cite{DBLP:conf/kdd/PerozziAS14}: This method performs uniform random walks to get a corpus of vertex sequences.
 Then the word2vec is applied on the corpus to learn vertex embeddings for homogeneous networks. \item Node2vec~\cite{DBLP:conf/kdd/GroverL16}: This approach extends DeepWalk by performing biased random walks to generate the corpus of vertex sequences.
 The hyper-parameters $p$ and $q$ are set to 0.5 which has empirically shown good results. \item LINE~\cite{DBLP:conf/www/TangQWZYM15}: In contrast to the above methods, this approach optimizes both the 1st-order and 2nd-order proximities in a homogeneous network without generating corpus.
 We use the LINE (1st+2nd) method which has shown the best performance in their paper. \item Metapath2vec++~\cite{dong2017metapath2vec}: As a state-of-the-art method for embedding heterogeneous networks, it generates corpus following the predefined meta-path scheme.
 And the meta-path scheme chosen in our experiments are ``IUI'' (item-user-item) and ``IUI''+``UIU'' (user-item-user), and we only report the best result between them. \end{itemize}

 \item We compare with a set of methods that are specifically designed for the link prediction task.
-We apply several indices proposed in \cite{DBLP:conf/asunam/XiaDLZX12}, including Absent Links (AL), Katz Index (Katz), and Preferential Attachmenthave (PA).
+We apply several indices proposed in \cite{DBLP:conf/asunam/XiaDLZX12}, including Absent Links (AL), Katz Index (Katz), and Preferential Attachment (PA).

 \item We also compare with several competitive methods\footnote{We use the LibRec implementation: \url{https://www.librec.net/}} that are designed for the top-K item recommendation task. \begin{itemize}[leftmargin=*] \item BPR~\cite{DBLP:conf/uai/RendleFGS09}:This method has been widely used in recommendation literature as a highly competitive baseline~\cite{DBLP:conf/www/HeLZNHC17}.
 It optimizes the matrix factorization (MF) model with a pairwise ranking-aware objective. \item RankALS~\cite{DBLP:conf/recsys/TakacsT12}: This method also optimizes the MF model for the ranking task, by towards a different pairwise regression-based loss. \item FISMauc~\cite{DBLP:conf/kdd/KabburNK13}: Distinct to MF, factored item similarity model (FISM) is an item-based collaborative filtering method.
-We employ the AUC-based objective to optimize FISM for the top-K task. \end{itemize} \end{enumerate}
+We employ the AUC-based objective to optimize FISM for the top-K task. \item IRGAN~\cite{DBLP:conf/sigir/WangYZGXWZZ17}: This method combines two types of information retrieval models into the adversarial training.
+The generative model generates negative items for each user, the discriminative model distinguishes positive and negative items as far as possible. \end{itemize} \end{enumerate}